msherman64/ringworld_renders/Readme.md

 * **Night Walls & Light Columns:** Vertical pillars of darkness cast by the Shadow Squares.
 A key goal is the **Emergent Night-Sky**: when the observer is in shadow, the sky should not be a void but should reveal the stars and the illuminated Arch overhead.
 * **Ring-shine (Ambient Illumination):** The "Night" side of the Ring is never truly dark.
 Because 95% of the Ring is in direct sunlight at any given moment, the shadowed regions must receive "Ring-shine"—secondary illumination reflected from the distant, lit parts of the Arch.
 * **Rim Walls:** Vertical barriers rising 1,000 miles at the lateral edges ($z = \pm 500,000$ miles).
 These serve as the "frames" of the world, visible as massive, distant mountain ranges on the left and right horizons.
+* **Volumetric Shadowing:** When the observer is in shadow, the air itself must reflect this.
+The engine must distinguish between a sunlit landscape seen through shadowed air and a shadowed landscape seen through sunlit air.

 ### 1.3 Physical Parameters (The Source of Truth)
 All calculations must use `float64` precision for the following constants.